-Ensure nozzles have cooled to room temperature.
+High temperature nozzles.
+Ensure that the nozzles have cooled to room temperature.
 Failure to do so may cause serious injury.

-High temperature on the nozzle.
-Wear safety clothing such as heatresistant coat and heat-resistant gloves.
+Wear safety clothing such as a heat-resistant coat and heat-resistant gloves.
 Failure to do so may cause serious injury.